CrimsonMods/VRising-Modding/user/client_rollback.md

 # How to rollback the V Rising client to a previous version

-To roll back to the previous version, before Gloomrot, which existing versions of mods will work on this is what you need to do:
+To roll back to the previous version, such as before Gloomrot, this is what you need to do:

 1. In your steam library right click on V Rising and select Properties
 2. Go to the Betas tab